Ajish777/Shop-Management-System/README.md

 # Code Explanation:

-a. grid(): It puts the widget in a 2-dimensional table.
+* grid(): It puts the widget in a 2-dimensional table.

-b. set(): It changes the value stored in a variable and sets the value.
+* set(): It changes the value stored in a variable and sets the value.

-c.
-Text(): It is useful when the user wants to insert multiline text.
+* Text(): It is useful when the user wants to insert multiline text.

 # Python Store Management System Output:

 ![shop](https://github.com/Ajish777/Shop-Management-System/assets/110074935/474281a9-bd95-407d-aac3-61d32f61b7a9)